 Unreal Engine 4 version 4.25

-That said, this tutorial on how to design a level in Unreal Engine will only get you started and prime your thinking.
+That said, this tutorial on how to design a level in Unreal Engine with Daz Studio will only get you started and prime your thinking.
 We want to show you what is possible, and ultimately, it will be up to you to fill in the rest.
 This tutorial allows you to follow along with any assets that you want!

 If you don’t have it yet, pick up the Daz to Unreal Bridge for free in Daz’s marketplace.
 Once you have it, open up Daz Central and hit install.
 However, if you have not yet installed Unreal Engine, you will want to do that first.
 Please note that currently, the Daz Bridge to Unreal is compatible with Unreal Engine version 4.25.
 While 4.26 rolled out recently, you will have to wait a little longer before you can take advantage of the new features and use the bridge.

 After you install the Daz to Unreal Bridge, you will need to select a path for where the bridge should go.
-This is important and has to be right for Unreal Engine to recognize the bridge as an installed plugin.
+This is important and has to be right for Unreal Engine with Daz Studio to recognize the bridge as an installed plugin.
 The bridge needs to live in the same folder as your Unreal Engine 4 download.
 A typical path usually looks like this:

 Before we move on, now will be a great time to sign up for a Quixel Megascans account if you haven’t yet.
 Use your Epic Games sign-in to link the two accounts.
 This will allow you to have full access to the Megascans library for free.
 You will have to install Bridge, which will import your environmental meshes into the game.
 More on that in a minute.
 While we are at it, we can go ahead and set a few things up in Unreal.